-Species Sensitivity Distribution (SSD) Working Group
+Species Sensitivity Distribution (SSD) Working Group (Completed)

 This working group originated from the "Aquatic Macrophyte Risk Assessment for Pesticides” (AMRAP) workshop held at the 2008 SETAC Europe meetings in Wageningen, Netherlands.
 Their primary focus was to determine the relative sensitivity of Lemna species to other aquatic macrophyte species.
 Lemna species are the most common surrogate aquatic plants used for aquatic macrophyte risk assessment, but little is known about their sensitivity relative to other aquatic macrophytes.

 This working group developed a unique database with existing toxicity data for macrophytes and a relatively diverse array of pesticides having different modes-of-action (see AMRAP book).
 Chemical modes-of-action included inhibition of amino acid synthesis, auxin simulation, inhibition of cell division or elongation, inhibition of fungal respiration, inhibition of multiple biosynthesis pathways, and inhibition of photosynthesis.
 Species sensitivity distributions were developed for each compound using the available toxicity data and comparisons were made between Lemna and other species.
 For a more refined review and analysis of the data a consortium of several partners was established to allow funding of a consultant.